University Drive/Rural station

-University Drive/Rural station, also known as ASU Earth/Space/Life Center, is a station on the A Line of the Valley Metro Rail system in Tempe, Arizona, United States.
+University Drive/Rural station, also known as ASU Earth/Space/Life Center, is a station on the A Line of the Valley Metro Rail & Streetcar system in Tempe, Arizona, United States.
+The station consists of two side platforms on the northeastern edge of the campus of Arizona State University.
 The station is not actually at the intersection of its named streets, sitting some distance south of University Drive, with the platforms running northwest from Rural Road along the former alignment of the Phoenix and Eastern Railroad.

-FlixBus boards from the north bay on the west side of the station.
+A transit center is located to the west of the station, with connections to three Tempe Orbit bus lines, the ASU Tempe-Polytechnic campus shuttle for ASU students, and the Tucson-Phoenix-Flagstaff FlixBus line.

-The station features "The Spirit of Inquiry," a monumental spherical sculpture by Seattle artists Bill Will and Norie Sato.
+The station features The Spirit of Inquiry, a monumental spherical sculpture by Seattle artists Bill Will and Norie Sato.